Self-regulating jets during the Common Envelope phase

 Once the edge of the expanding envelope of the donor arrives at the location of the accretion disk/CO system, the jet may have enough energy to remove the external part of the envelope closest to it (see \citealt{shiber18} for further details).
-While the mass transfer from the donor to the CO continues, so will the removal of the outermost layers of the donor envelope as the CO spins ever closer to the stellar core of the donor star (see panel a) from Figure \ref{fig6}).
+While the mass transfer from the donor to the CO continues, so will the removal of the outermost layers of the donor envelope as the CO orbits closer to the stellar core of the donor star (case a from Figure \ref{fig6}).
 This process will continue until the donor stops filling its own RL, or the jet is switched off.

-When the CO does not have an associated jet (or if the jet is not powerful enough) at the beginning of the CE phase it may become fully engulfed by the CE before being able to launch a jet (see panel b) from Figure \ref{fig6}).
+Second, when the CO does not have an associated jet (or if the jet is not powerful enough) at the beginning of the CE phase it may become fully engulfed by the CE before being able to launch a jet (\textcolor{black}{case} b from Figure \ref{fig6}).
 Once the CO is within the CE, it will accrete material at a fraction of the BHL accretion rate \citep{mmlcdc17}: